jimken123/soda/steps_versioned_docs/version-v0.17.0/Nuix/NuixPerformOCR.md

 ---
 title: NuixPerformOCR Step | Nuix Connector Documentation
 sidebar_label: NuixPerformOCR
 description: Performs optical character recognition on items in a NUIX case..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Nuix]
 hide_title: true
 hide_table_of_contents: true